 Movement and feeling

 The cerebrum is divided into the right and left sides.
 The sides are called hemispheres.
-For most feeling and movement, 1 side of the cerebrum controls the opposite side of the body.
+For most feeling and movement, one side of the cerebrum controls the opposite side of the body.
 For example, the right side of the cerebrum controls some functions on the left side of the body.
 Depending on the area and side of the cerebrum affected by the stroke, any of these functions may be impaired:

 Speech and language